-Do you snore, or wake suddenly gasping for air?
+Do you snore every night?
+Wake suddenly gasping for air?

 Sleep apnea is caused by the collapse of soft oral tissues into the airway.
 Soft tissue, usually the tongue, rolls back into the airway making it difficult for the patient to breathe properly while asleep.
 The blockage causes patients to snore loudly, or wake to gasp for air.
-Patiently commonly feel chronically fatigued, have difficulty focusing, or experience daily morning headaches.
+Common symptoms include: feeling chronically fatigued, have difficulty focusing, or experience daily morning headaches.

 Long-term, sleep apnea can lead to a full range of secondary health complications.
 Sleep apnea increases a patients risk of having a heart attack, stroke, cardiovascular disease and even sudden death.
 If you show any signs of sleep apnea, it is important to contact your doctor right away.

 Common signs of sleep apnea include: